-From: am/pm To: am/pm

-Will Refreshments be S Served? □ Yes (\$15 fe No • • shments served)

-• the Library cannot guara ntee availability of ted equested at least 1 week in ch help.) □ Yes □ No

-Select the tech help □ Projector & □ Microphone □ Laptop Projection Screen

-The undersigned warrants that he/she is an autl horized representativ re of the Organization with

-and has read the Meeting

-• .
-Further, the Organization

-• • , its Board of Trustees, staff

-• costs and expenses of any

-- orary, the Board of Trustees

-or claim of injury, to person

-, • • The Organization and the

-· · • • y and liability for any and all

-· • • including but not limited to

-ment and fixtures, and a iny and all structural, interior, or exterior damage

-to the Library.

-Organization's Name

-•.g

-Representative's Printed Name Title

-Signature Date

-Rates: Non-Commercial: to each group if refreshm cial: \$110/4 hours,. \$15 charge will be added

-Office Use Only: App

-Authorization: Date
+From: am/pm To: am/pm Will Refreshments be Served? □ Yes(\$15 fe No • • shments served) . nce be Required for Meeti e the Library cannot guara • equested at least 1 week in ch help.) □ Yes □ No Select the tech help □ Projector & □ Microphon □ Laptop R Projection Screen The undersigned warran ts that he/she is an aut horized representativ ve of the Organization with Room Policy, including the and the undersigned agree and agents, from and ag kind which may be suffered or any of its staff or other or property arising out undersigned person designed damages which may arise ne Rules, and hereby agrees to indemnify and hold ainst any and all liabilities ed by, incurred by or three agents on account of or of the organization's upnated below also agree to e out of the Organization ees to abide by them harmless the Library is, losses, damages, attened against the Library ise of the Library.
+To accept responsibility's use of the Library, and has read the Meeting and Further, the Organization its Board of Trustees, staff costs and expenses of any brary, the Board of Trustees or claim of injury, to person The Organization and the y and liability for any and all including but not limited to interior, or exterior damage Organization's Name Representative's Printe d Name Title Signature Date Rates: Non-Commercia to each group if refresh cial: \$110/4 hours,.9 \$15 charge will be added proved Denied Payment received, Date Amount